Creating and Running a Phalcon Project

 table:bashvendor/bin/phalcon migration run

-1If you get connection errors, check your
+1If you encounter connection errors, double-check your database settings in

 app/config/config.php

-database settings and whether the MySQL/MariaDB service is running in ServBay.
+and ensure MySQL/MariaDB is running in ServBay.

 'database'

-config inapp/config/config.php
+block inapp/config/config.php

 , port3306